cedricbatailler/cedricbatailler.me/content/blog/2020-covid-map/index.md

              sheet = "departement")
 ```

-Now, because we're greedy and because `googlsheet4` is easy to use, we can
+Now, because we’re greedy and because `googlsheet4` is easy to use, we can
-decide to create a second data set so we can add each department's regional
+decide to create a second data set so we can add each department’s regional
 information.

 ``` r